simbo1905/thinbus-srp-npm/readme.md

 In the diagram above the user is shown a standard registration form which includes both the username (e.g email) and password fields.
 They enter their email and password and click the register button.
-JavaScript then generates their random `salt` and uses the salt, email and password to generate an SRP `verififer`.
+JavaScript then generates their random `salt` and with the salt, email and password generates an SRP `verififer`.
 Only the email, `salt` and the `verifier` are transmitted to the server and the generated values are saved into the database keyed by the email.

 **Note** Always use browser developer tools to inspect what you actually post to the server and only post the values shown